✈️ Travel TipsEurope Budget AirlinesCheap Flights EuropeLow Cost CarriersTravel Tips

 3. Wizz Air (Eastern Europe Specialist)

-• Pros: Brand new fleet (A321neo), great coverage of Eastern Europe.
+• Pros: Modern fleet (Airbus A321neo), great coverage of Eastern Europe.

-• Cons: The smallest standard seat pitch (28 inches) in the industry.
+• Cons: The tightest standard seat pitch (28 inches) and a very aggressive upsell for "Wizz Priority."

 Regional & Specialized Carriers